Gaohaoyang/pte-crx/README.md

 ## How to use

 <ul className="mt-1">
+  <li>1.
+Install the <a href="https://chromewebstore.google.com/detail/pte-core-sub-scores/hibclclepijigjnfdkmkfhjogfhgicda">PTE Core Sub-Scores Chrome Extension from the Chrome Web Store</a></li>
   <li>
-    1. Visit your
+    2. Visit your
     <a
-      className="text-blue-600"
       href="https://mypte.pearsonpte.com/my-activity"
     >
-      PTE score page
+      PTE score page.
     </a>
+    Then you'll see a panel including your sub-scores, CLB levels, etc.
   </li>
-  <li>2.
-Then you'll see a panel including your sub-scores, CLB levels, etc.</li>
 </ul>

 ![](https://cdn.jsdelivr.net/gh/Gaohaoyang/pics/pte/0.png)